jdw1996/jdw1996.github.io/_src/2020-01-18-nhl-logos-in-the-style-of-the-maple-leafs.md

 I posted this to Reddit [here](https://www.reddit.com/r/hockey/comments/eqlutx/oc_nhl_logos_in_the_style_of_the_maple_leafs/) and got a great response, including some suggestions for improvement, which I've mentioned below.

+This post also got linked from Uni Watch, which I found exciting.
+You can find it by searching "every NHL team logo" on [this page](https://uni-watch.com/2020/01/20/monday-morning-uni-watch-conference-championship-edition/).

 ## Anaheim Ducks

 I'm not a fan of the orange and gold, so I created an alternate in Mighty Ducks colours as well.